Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$

 From a simulation point of view, for each halo with mass and redshift $m, z$, we generate $u\sim U(0,1)$, if $u > c(m, z)$, the halo is removed from the catalog.
-Along with the implementation of purity in \secreff{sec:capish_galaxy_cluster_cat}, completeness reproduces the \eqreff{eq:N_c_p}.
+Along with the implementation of purity in Sect. \ref{sec:capish_galaxy_cluster_cat}, completeness reproduces the \eqreff{eq:N_c_p}.